Fentanyl Patches & Respiratory Depression

 down so much that the person stops breathing.
 The loss of oxygen can cause

-brain damage or can lead to a wrongful death.
+brain damage or can lead to a

 Fight for Fair Compensation with Our Help.
 Call Today.